-Frank Bruno MBE – Former Heavyweight Boxing Champion and Entertaining After-Dinner Speaker.
+Frank Bruno MBE is a Former World Heavyweight Boxing Champion.

-In March 2004 The British Board of Boxing, Lonsdale and the EABF held a tribute lunch at the Dorchester hotel in London honouring Frank for his achievements both in and out of the boxing ring.
+In 2004 the British Board of Boxing, Lonsdale and the EABF held a tribute lunch at the honouring Frank for his achievements both in and out of the boxing ring.
 Guests included Harry Carpenter, Reg Gutteridge, Audley Harrison and Michael Watson.
-Frank was also invited by the British Olympic Committee to take part in the Olympic Torch Relay in London in June 2004.

 Frank was invited by the British Olympic Committee to take part in the Olympic Torch Relay in London.

 In 2003 Frank was diagnosed with Bipolar disorder.
 Frank has used the media attention to help with the stigma attached to mental health.

 In his 2017 book ‘Let me be Frank‘ Bruno talks about his battle with mental illness, his time inside a mental facility, the impact his illness has had on his family and his career – and his long road back to stability.